-To practice writing letters, the child needs the letter’s flipbook and a salt tray.
-A salt tray can be any shallow box or tray.
+To practice writing letters, the child needs a letter’s Alphabet Flipbook and a salt tray.
+A salt tray can be any shallow box or tray - for example, a mini-pizza box.
 The tray needs to be deep enough to hold salt to a depth of between 1/4 and 1/2 inches, and not let the salt spill out when gently shaken.
-Sand works as well as salt.
+Sand can be used instead of salt.

 The child may practice any of the letters he or she wishes, repeating any as often as is wished.
 If subsequent experience indicates the child needs more practice on specific letters, the parent can assign the appropriate flipbooks for the child’s use.

-The letter sequence flipbooks give the child the opportunity to experience what it feels like to write each letter without yet having to record on paper any perceptual or coordination difficulties he or she might encounter.
+The letter sequence flipbooks give the child the opportunity to experience what it feels like to write each letter without yet having to record the letter on paper, removing at the start any perceptual or coordination difficulties he or she might encounter.

 Letter Writing Worksheets

-A better option is to place the letter writing worksheet on a clipboard covered with a sheet of plastic lamination or inside a plastic sleeve.
-The child writes the letters on the laminated surface with eraseable marking pen.
-The child then uses a moist cloth to erase the laminated surface before beginning he next worksheet.
+The child writes the letters on the laminated surface with erasable marking pen.
+The child then uses a moist cloth to erase the laminated surface before beginning the next worksheet

+The Alphabet Worksheets give the child a different kind of practice in writing letters.
 The letter writing worksheets represent the child’s first opportunity to write (or at least trace) each letter using a writing instrument.
-The worksheets use the same blue and orange codings for how each letter is to be written as do the letter sequence flip books.
+The worksheets use the same blue and orange codings for how each letter is to be written as do the Alphabet Flipbooks.

 The lined templates refine the child’s letter writing skills.
 Each of the letter writing activities that have preceded the lined templates have taught the child how to write individual letters.
 When letters are learned in isolation, however, there is no way to tell how large or how small each letter is when compared to another.
 The natural assumption the child might make is that all letters are written the same size.
 Although the letters to which the child is exposed as a natural part of daily life would indicate otherwise, a child who has learned to write letters without regard to their relative size is apt to write a group of letter that are all the same size.